-Until 1986 the clubs home games were all played on the recreation ground except for a short period of time when a piece of spare ground near Coronation Road was used.
+Despite the early on-field results, the club flourished and after an initial move to the recreation ground, continued to play home games there until 1986 (except for a short period of time when a piece of spare ground near Coronation Road was used).
 This in fact was the best period in the clubs playing record as we were unbeaten in two years.

 According to long established club members and ex-players, traveling in and around Dorset by steam train and changing behind well layed hedge rows proved conducive to good team spirit and offered a different slant to country life.
 During the war years matches were organised against teams from the Home Guard, West Moors Army Barracks, Woodlands Searchlights, but the team they enjoyed playing most of all was against the Land Army.

 De-mob saw ex-players reunited and the club continued it's affiliation to Dorset re-establishing it's winning ways bringing minor and junior trophies to the village.
 This also bought back the local hostilities particularly the annual battle against Cranborne.
 Memories recall one particular game when police were called from Wimborne to control the crowd and restrain the reverend Williams from striking the referee with his walking stick.
 Fortunately we don't get that sort of trouble anymore.

 Moving from Dorset FA to Bournemouth FA gave us a chance to broaden our horizons.
 The early 1960's saw some of the club officials involved with the villages youth side Rossgarth YFC.
 It's heartening to record that this link was maintained with an increasing number of the first team players coming through the ranks of local football to make the natural progression through to senior level with their local club.
 In 2017 Verwood Town FC and Rossgarth Youth FC merged, cementing their close ties and bringing the Youth and Senior clubs of the area into a single organisation.